 And for those with a love for and an interest in wine, working in a vineyard or a wine factory is a dream come true.
-According to the U.S. Bureau of Labor Statistics, there were 64,000 winery jobs in 2017 — a 153 percent increase since 2001 when there were 25,000 jobs.
+According to IBISWorld, 76,530 people were employed in the wineries industry in the U.S. as of 2022 — more than a 6 percent increase since 2017.

-The demand for wine jobs isn’t slowing down either.
-Whether you see yourself working in a vineyard or at wine factory for a legendary wine, read on for some top wine jobs to help launch or establish your career in the industry.
+Whether you see yourself working in a vineyard or at a wine factory for a legendary wine, read on for some top wine jobs to help launch or establish your career in the industry.

 1. Harvest Helper

 A good bottle of wine starts with quality ingredients.
 These are obtained through the careful planting, nourishing, and harvesting of grapes.
 If you’re interested in taking part in the production process, consider the role of the harvest helper.
 During a peak or harvest season, every vineyard is looking for help with planting and harvesting.
 This role is a good fit for someone who has a flexible schedule with the right amount of budget for the offseason as grapes are only harvested during certain times of the year.

 If you’re someone who is business-minded, a wine distributor may be the role for you.
 This role sells wine to restaurants and retailers in assigned regions.
 Working in distributor sales can be a rewarding career path for those interested in learning more about the business of the beverage industry.